Home Menu Mail Search

 Dolls and photography taking souls are worldwide superstitions, not just in Japan.
 If soul-capturing were true, then given the countless number of dolls and billions of security cameras in the world, none of us would have any soul at all!

-It's true that Japanese use their verb of "take" for photographs, as is the case in most languages.
+It's true that Japanese use the verb toru (take) for photographs, as is the case in most languages.

 What is being taken, or captured, is the state of the subject within that moment in time.
 Just as we take a note of something, or take a look, and so on.
 We also take a bow, take time when we take a bath, and you might take a dim view of this last example; take a crap.
 Often we don't use verbs with their first definition in a dictionary.